Further tests for prostate cancer

 You may have X-rays of any hot spots that have shown up on your bone scan.
 This is to try to see if the hot spots have been caused by cancer or by arthritis, old fractures or other bone conditions.

-MRI and CT scans can show whether the cancer has spread to the area around the prostate gland or to nearby lymph nodes.
+MRI scans and CT scans can show whether the cancer has spread to the area around the prostate gland or to nearby lymph nodes.
 You will need these tests if you are going to have surgery to remove the prostate or radiotherapy to try to cure your prostate cancer.
-There is information about having an MRI scan and having a CT scan in the cancer tests section.

 You will be asked to go back to the hospital when your test results have come through.
 This is bound to take a little time, and may be up to a week.
 You may feel very anxious during this time.
 It may help to talk to a close friend or relative about how you feel.
 Or you may want to contact a cancer support group to talk to someone who has been through a similar experience.